Anti-English sentiment: Wales

 The Laws in Wales Acts 1535 and 1542, also known as the "Acts of Union", passed by the Parliament of England, annexed Wales to the Kingdom of England and replaced the Welsh language and Welsh law with the English language and English law.
 Section 20 of the 1535 Act made English the only language of the law courts and stated that those who used Welsh would not be appointed to any public office in Wales.
-The Welsh language was supplanted in many public spheres with the use of the Welsh Not in some schools.
-The Not, the use of which was never government policy, was later described as a symbol of English cultural oppression.
+The Welsh language was supplanted in many public spheres.
+Much later, the Welsh Not was used in some schools to suppress the use of the Welsh language.
+This was never government policy, and was later described as a symbol of English cultural oppression.

 Since the Glyndŵr Rising of the early 15th century, Welsh nationalism has been primarily non-violent.
 The Welsh militant group Meibion Glyndŵr (Sons of [Owain] Glyndŵr) were responsible for arson attacks on English-owned second homes in Wales from 1979 to 1994, motivated by cultural anti-English sentiment.
 Meibion Glyndŵr also attempted arson against several estate agents in Wales and England and against the offices of the Conservative Party in London.

-In 2000, the Chairman of Swansea Bay Race Equality Council said that "Devolution has brought a definite increase in anti-English behaviour" citing three women who believed that they were being discriminated against in their careers because they could not speak Welsh.
+In 2000, the Chairman of Swansea Bay Race Equality Council said that "Devolution has brought a definite increase in anti-English behaviour", citing three women who believed that they were being discriminated against in their careers because they could not speak Welsh.
 In 2001 Dafydd Elis-Thomas, a former leader of Plaid Cymru, said that there was an anti-English strand to Welsh nationalism.